Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 1. Only 3 pins in each header are likely to be connected to anything. **Those must be Tx, Rx and GND**
-2. One pin looks a lot like GND (connected to a plane on 4 sides)
+2. Two pins look a lot like Vcc and GND
 3. One of them -Tx- will be pulled up by default and be transmitting data
 4. The 3rd of them, Rx, will be floating until we connect the other end of the line